scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

 * Not a central issue system,
 * Have to grant access right of `ls-core-restful` to other committers.
-  This has violated the __Low Coupling__ principle, cause we just need to expose an API docs of `ls-core-restful` to committers of other repositories,
+  This has been violating the __Low Coupling__ principle, cause we just need to expose an API docs of `ls-core-restful` to committers of other repositories,
 * The commit history of "Login page implementation" has to be